Skip to main content

 Sortino RatioLike Sharpe, but only penalizes downside volatilityHigher is better

-• Sharpe Ratio: Think of this as your "smoothness" score.
-Higher means you're getting more return for every bump (risk) along the way.
+• Sharpe Ratio: Think of this as your smoothness score.
+Higher means you're getting more return for every bump along the way.

-• Maximum Drawdown: This is your worst-case scenario number.
-How much money did you lose from the highest point to the lowest?
+• Maximum Drawdown: This is your worst-case scenario.
+How much money did you lose from peak to trough?
 It tells you if you could emotionally—and financially—handle the ride.

 • Win Rate: It's tempting to want a high win rate, but it's not everything.
-A strategy that wins 40% of the time can be hugely profitable if its winning trades are much bigger than its losers.
+A strategy that wins 40% of the time can be hugely profitable if its winners are much bigger than its losers.

 • Sortino Ratio: A sharper cousin of the Sharpe.
-It only worries about bad volatility (the losses), not the overall ups and downs.
+It only worries about bad volatility, not the overall ups and downs.

-Putting it together: Two of the most important numbers to look at side-by-side are the Sharpe Ratio and the Maximum Drawdown.
-The Sharpe tells you about the quality of your returns, while the MDD shows you the absolute worst pitfall you faced.
-A good strategy balances a decent Sharpe with a drawdown you can live with.
+Putting it together: The two most important numbers to look at side-by-side are the Sharpe Ratio and the Maximum Drawdown.
+The Sharpe tells you about the quality of your returns, while the MDD shows you the worst pitfall you faced.
+I've tested strategies with a Sharpe of 2.1 that I still wouldn't trade because the drawdown hit 45%.
+I prefer a Sharpe above 1.5 and a drawdown under 25% before I even paper trade a strategy.

 Finding the Right Backtesting Tool for Your Strategy

 Picking the right backtesting software is like choosing the right training ground.
-You want a place that mimics real market conditions as closely as possible, so your strategies are battle-ready.
-The "best" tool completely depends on who you are and how you trade.
+You want a place that mimics real market conditions so your strategies are battle-ready.
+The best tool depends on who you are and how you trade.

 Great Starting Points for Beginners